hsvu/healthcare-booking-system/README.md

 Test provider usernames and passwords are found in "provider.csv" and test patient usernames and passwords are found in "patient.csv".

 ---
-This software was created by a student group of 4 in UNSW as part of the COMP1531 (Software Fundamentals) course.
+This software was created by a student group of 4 at UNSW as part of the COMP1531 (Software Fundamentals) course.

 Date started and finished: August 2018 - October 2018